nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 - don't chew gum in public
 - don't say please and thank you to family members at dinner table.

 An annoying girl crying at the park ruining your relaxation time.
-You are full of anger assuming that she's spoiled and one of her wants is not being.
+You are full of anger assuming that she's spoiled and one of her wants is not being met.
 Then you learn that she fell from a tree and broke her wrist.
 You are full of sympathy and love for her.
-Same situation, different motives. _The nature of the rain is the same, but it makes thorns grow in the marshes and flowers in the gardens._
+Same situation, different motives for crying. _The nature of the rain is the same, but it makes thorns grow in the marshes and flowers in the gardens._

 Understanding incentives and motives helps you understand the person and change how you feel about them.
 It helps understand why they're holding a not-true purpose as their driving force.
 Once their incentive changes, so will their actions.
 So the person and the actions are not the same.
-It's a temporary state that they're in until motives change.
+It's a temporary state that they're in until motives change. _They might not change though for the lifetime of the person._

-If you want to know how a person will most likely behave towards you, try and get a good sense of how they act.
+If you want to know how a person will most likely behave towards you, try and get a good sense of how they currently act.
 Not what they say or what you think their motives are.

-But their actions are the only true facts.
+Their actions are the only true thing.
 It's what's currently happening whether it changes in the future or not.
 Their incentives that might change are not known even to them sometimes.
 And if they are know to them, they could have invented them to have a purpose.
 Non-truths.
+Use recurring or regular actions as truths with people.

 Remember the split brain experiments: who asked you to walk?
 Why did you close the window?
 The brain invented those reasons whereas the facts are different.
 The brain invents explanations.